Risk Assessing Security for Remote Working

-Thanks to the development of technology, people now don’t have to work in the office if they don’t need to.
-But keeping data and files secure is challenging enough with everyone in one, central location – let alone with businesses running from home.
+Thanks to the development of technology, people now don’t always have to work in the office if they don’t need to.
+But keeping data and files secure is challenging enough with everyone in one, central location, let alone with businesses running from home, multiple locations, or with hybrid working arrangements.
 With phishing emails flying in and cyberattacks on the rise, it’s time to get to know the remote working security risks that your business is facing.
-Find out how to maintain security when employees work remotely below.
+Find out how to maintain good security practices when employees work remotely.

 Working from home, or any other remote environment, poses a unique challenge and several security risks for your business – your spare bedroom doesn’t have the same safety measures in place as your office.
 What you don’t see in your office are the extensive layers of security that are put in place to protect your files and your assets.
 So when you move yourself to another location, you’re no longer protected by those shields.
 But what are the risks of remote working exactly?
 Here are just a few of the remote working security risks that you may encounter on your ‘WFH’ journey: